vbernardes/vbernardes/_projects/crossfit-2015-eda.md

 {% include gallery caption="Sample plots from the [final report](https://vbernardes.github.io/crossfit-2015-eda/Crossfit_2015_EDA.html)." %}

-The aim of this project was to perform some exploratory data analysis on data from the 2015 CrossFit Leaderboard and get some insights from it.
+The aim of this project was to perform some exploratory analysis on data from the 2015 CrossFit Leaderboard and get some insights from it.
 Please check out the [project page](https://vbernardes.github.io/crossfit-2015-eda/).